mkoske/Scatter-R/README.md

 ### ScatterR-package

-This package is not currently in CRAN repositories, so it's installation is not as simple as it could be.
 Follow these steps to install the Scatter-R package, which contains the algorithm itself and command line interface to it.
-Installation of the GUI package is described.
+Installation of the GUI package is described later.

 The name of the package is ScatterR since the R doesn't support dashes in the name of the package.